abhchand/github-scripts/README.md

   <img src="meta/project-menu.png" height="250" />
 </p>

-Specify the mapping in a file called `config.json` in the project root:
+Specify the mapping in a json file as follows:

 ```json
 # config.json